1. Home

 If the account you are using is not yet registered for MFA or is, but you want/need to generate a separate TOTP_KEY for the Exoprise sensors, you’ll need to follow the steps in this section.

 • Save the secret key.
 You will need to supply it in the sensor setup wizard.
-If you plan on setting up other MFA based synthetic testing sensors, you should save off the secret key or you will need to re-register the MFA authentication later.
+If you intend to set up other MFA-based synthetic testing sensors, you should save off the secret key, or you will need to re-register the MFA authentication later.

 • To complete the registration, you’ll need to scan the QR code with or enter the “Secret Key” into an existing authenticator app (e.g. Microsoft Authenticator, Google Authenticator, Authy) after which the authenticator will start generating TOTP_CODEs.